daboynb/linux_scripts/README.md

 # swapfile.sh
 Create a swapfile and set the swappiness value to 10

-# bypass_ubuntu_upgrade.sh
+# eol_to_jammy_source.sh
-Bypass error "An upgrade from 'xxx' to 'xxx' is not supported with this tool.".
+Bypass error "An upgrade from 'xxx' to 'xxx' is not supported with this tool".
 For the releases that reached their eol.
+This replace the sources.list with the jammy repo.

+# eol_to_jammy.sh
+Bypass error "An upgrade from 'xxx' to 'xxx' is not supported with this tool".
+For the releases that reached their eol.
+This replace the old distro codename in the sources.list to jammy.

 # telemetry_off.sh
 Disable ubuntu telemetry.